What Equipment Do Chiropractors Use?

 4. Activator Adjusting Tool

 Activator adjusting tools are high-speed, low force chiropractic instruments.
-Activator adjusting tools provide accurate and consistent thrust during chiropractic treatments, to help heal injuries of the spine and extremities.
+Thesetools provide accurate and consistent thrust during chiropractic treatments, to help heal injuries of the spine and extremities.
 The Activator tool is designed to deliver a mild thrust which is gentle enough to be used on pediatric and geriatric patients, but effective for patients of any age.

 5. TENS Machine